HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 As a rule of thumb—also for usability reasons—, prefer not to use target=_blank.

-ℹ️  Within the latest Safari and Firefox versions, setting target="_blank" on a elements implicitly provides the same rel behavior as setting rel="noopener".
-This is currently being implemented in Chromium as well.
+<p class="note">Within the latest Safari and Firefox versions, setting target="_blank" on a elements implicitly provides the same rel behavior as setting rel="noopener".
+This is currently being implemented in Chromium as well.</p>

 Status and trends
 We’ve sprinkled some observations throughout the chapter, and you’ll have made your own observations.
 At the end of this 2020 analysis, here are some things that stood out for us.